Masters 2017: Garcia, Fowler in leading four

 "I've been trying for 13 years and I don't feel capable of winning.
 I don't know what happened to me.
 Maybe it's something psychological.
 After 13 years, my chances are over.
 I'm not good enough for the majors.
 That's it."

-Garcia, who is engaged to be married later this year, birdied his first three holes Friday despite the stiff early wind and kept up the pressure for the rest of the round as he bids to better tied fourth in 2004.
+But Garcia, who is engaged to be married later this year, reckons he is "a bit calmer now" and is "working on trying to accept things."
+He duly accepted birdies on his first three holes despite the stiff early wind Friday and kept up the pressure as he bids to better tied fourth in 2004.

-"I'm a little bit calmer now," Garcia, who has had three top 10s in 18 Masters appearances, told reporters.
-"I'm working on trying to accept things ... it's much easier to say than to do it."

 American Hoffman, who breezed around a blustery Augusta Thursday, wobbled in the wind Friday but kept his nerve as the pack closed in as he chases a first major title at the 23rd attempt.